fractalide/fractalide/README.md

 ### License
 The project license is specified in LICENSE.
 Fractalide is free software; you can redistribute it and/or modify it under the terms of the Mozilla Public License Version 2 as approved by the Free Software Foundation.

-### The Mozilla Manifesto
-This project supports the [Mozilla Manifesto](https://www.mozilla.org/en-US/about/manifesto/).
-These principles guide our mission to promote openness, innovation & opportunity on the Internet.